 2. The Claim/Settlement Costs:

 The claim or settlement amount is the cost borne by your insurer.
 It is the amount the insurer is liable to pay if you choose to encash your Health Insurance policy for domiciliary treatment.
-This amount typically varies depending on how severe the insured’s patients illness or disease is, where they are based, and the duration for which they need domiciliary treatment at home.
+This amount typically varies depending on how severe the insured's patient's illness or disease is, where they are based, and the duration for which they need domiciliary treatment at home.

-For instance, if an insured patient chooses to seek treatment in a smaller town or city, Ahmednagar, for example, then the costs of domiciliary hospitalization are typically lower compared to someone seeking treatment in a metropolitan city like Mumbai.
+For instance, if an insured patient chooses to seek treatment in a smaller town or city, Ahmednagar, for example, then the costs of domiciliary hospitalisation are typically lower compared to someone seeking treatment in a metropolitan city like Mumbai.
 This is because medical costs, doctor charges, living costs, etc., tend to be higher in Mumbai due to the availability of high-end equipment.
 The same facilities may not be available in the smaller towns, where living costs are also typically low.

-TL;DR Domiciliary Hospitalization Claim Amounts – Vital Facts
+Domiciliary Hospitalisation Claim Amounts – Vital Facts

-• Insurers may impose a maximum cap with respect to the amount you can claim.
+- Insurers may impose a maximum cap with respect to the amount you can claim.

-• The caps could also apply to specific services covered.
+- The caps could also apply to specific services covered.

-• Fees paid to a home nurse, cost of equipment rented, etc., could be capped with daily limits.
+- Fees paid to a home nurse, cost of equipment rented, etc., could be capped with daily limits.

-• Insurers may settle the claim on a percentage basis – in tranches or in full.
+- Insurers may settle the claim on a percentage basis – in tranches or in full.

-• The percentage of the claim amount settled typically depends on the sum insured amount.
+- The percentage of the claim amount settled typically depends on the sum insured amount.

 The insurer may ask you to either provide original bills on a weekly/fortnightly basis and release the payment in tranches, paying off part of the total ₹200,000 you are eligible for coverage.
 Alternatively, you may be required to send the total final bill to the insurer once the patient has recovered.

-Domiciliary Hospitalization Facts Everyone Should Know
+Domiciliary Hospitalisation Facts Everyone Should Know

 Understanding the impact and considerations surrounding domiciliary treatment is essential for policyholders to be able to use their healthcare coverage to the fullest:

-• Duration Limits:
+- Duration Limits:

-• Approval Process:
+- Approval Process:

-• Documentation Requirements:
+- Documentation Requirements:

-• Coverage Limits:
+- Coverage Limits:

 Not every aspect of domiciliary care may be covered.
 There may be certain expenses or sub-limits on expenses, beyond which you may have to bear the costs out of your own pockets.

-• Regular Monitoring:
+- Regular Monitoring:

 Insurers may require you to monitor the patient's health frequently and provide regular reports to them for ongoing approval and coverage.

-• Policy Renewal Implications:
+- Policy Renewal Implications:

-• Responsible Usage:
+- Responsible Usage:

 Sticking to the recommended treatment plans is crucial to ensure continued coverage under domiciliary care.

-• Provider Network:
+- Provider Network:

-While buying Health Insurance, you must check your insurer’s network of healthcare professionals offering domiciliary services to ensure smooth and co-ordinated care.
+While buying Health Insurance, you must check your insurer's network of healthcare professionals offering domiciliary services to ensure smooth and coordinated care.

-• Flexibility and Customization:
+- Flexibility and Customisation:

-• Standard Coverage vs Add-on:
+- Standard Coverage vs Add-on:

-• Severity of Illness or Injury:
+- Severity of Illness or Injury:

 When the nature of the ailment necessitates effective treatment and management at home.

-• Limited Hospital Bed Availability:
+- Limited Hospital Bed Availability:

 In situations where hospital beds are scarce or entirely unavailable, domiciliary care serves as a good alternative.

-• Patient’s Preference:
+- Patient's Preference:

 If the patient, in consultation with the treating physician, expresses a preference for home-based care, domiciliary treatment is considered.

-• Physician’s Recommendation:
+- Physician's Recommendation:

 When the treating physician recommends domiciliary care as the most suitable and effective mode of treatment for a specific medical condition.

-• Critical Conditions:
+- Critical Conditions:

 Witness The Changing Face of Health Care in India with Manipal Cigna Health Insurance